Telligen Selected as a Recipient of the QIN-QIO Task Order 1 Award Under the 12th Statement of Work

 Telligen has served as a QIN-QIO for CMS for more than 45 years.
 With this contract award, Telligen expands its existing three-state QIN-QIO network serving Colorado, Illinois and Iowa to include Oklahoma.
 “Telligen will continue to work directly with physicians, hospitals, nursing homes, home health providers and community and faith-based organizations on data-driven initiatives that impact the lives of individuals with Medicare and those dually eligible for Medicare and Medicaid services,” said Telligen CEO Jeff Chungath.
 “This contract will help Telligen make a real difference in the health of Medicare beneficiaries in Colorado, Illinois, Iowa – and now, Oklahoma.”

-Telligen will be responsible for improving quality in poor-performing nursing homes, as well as small and rural communities and those serving vulnerable populations by:
+Telligen will be responsible for improving quality in nursing homes, as well as small and rural communities and those serving vulnerable populations by:

 - Improving Behavioral Health Outcomes – Including Opioid Misuse